Table of Contents

-You’ll need an accountant and/or a lawyer who are both familiar with providing business advisory roles.
+You’ll need an accountant and/or a lawyer who is familiar with providing business advisory roles.
 In addition to a translator, you’ll need one or more attorneys, especially if you’re a foreigner or an ex-pat.
-While that takes care of the human resources part you’ll need to start a new business in Turkey, let’s look at the legal requirements.
+While that takes care of the part of the human resources you’ll need to start a new business in Turkey, let’s look at the legal requirements.

-Before opening a business in Turkey, foreign companies must fulfill a series of stages.
+Before opening a business in Turkey, foreign companies must fulfil a series of stages.
 These steps are as follows:

 - Choosing the type of business they wish to start and having the necessary documentation drafted and notarized in accordance with the Companies Law,